How can parents be involved?

 Will my student receive preparation assistance during the study abroad process?

 The SAO staff is available to help, answer questions, provide assistance, and support students every step of the journey.
-Students participating on semester and full-year programs are required to attend a general advising session, as well as meet with a study abroad advisor prior to applying to any program.
+Students participating on semester and full-year programs are required to attend Study Abroad 101, as well as meet with a study abroad advisor prior to applying to any program.
 In addition, the SAO requires all students, including students studying abroad during the summer, to participate in a mandatory pre-departure orientation program where program participants are informed about topics including passports, visas, immunizations, housing, health and safety, and culture shock.

 Students can also obtain contact information from former participants or international students from the country in which they will be studying to ensure your student feels fully confident about their upcoming experience.